 Teachers will use a range of strategies to monitor homework.
-These will include marking work set on Purple Mash, check sheets, checking the homework diary, or discussing and sharing homework tasks with a group or class.
+These will include marking work set on Purple Mash, check sheets, or discussing and sharing homework tasks with a group or class.

 If homework is consistently not completed you will be contacted to discuss this.